 ChatGPT is a chatbot that also works like a search engine.
 When you ask a question, it refers to all the data it has been trained on to give you the most logical, comprehensive answer.
 This means that instead of collating and summarizing the research yourself, you can get it directly from ChatGPT.

 We’ve seen that with the article outline in the example above.
 If you had to generate this outline from scratch with your own research, it would at least take an hour to come up with such a detailed framework.
 But the AI bot generates it in a matter of seconds.
 This use case of ChatGPT is getting so popular and effective, that search engines like Bing are actually integrating this technology into their search algorithm.
 There is even speculation and debate – will ChatGPT replace Google in the future?

-ChatGPT refers to all the reliable and high-ranking sources online related to your topic to provide a summary of the research.
+ChatGPT creates content briefs or a summary of the research by referring to all the reliable and high-ranking sources online related to your topic.
 But although the tool is highly accurate and efficient, it is advisable that you fact-check and ensure that the information provided is correct.

 Content idea generation with ChatGPT

 Generating new content ideas for your blogs, articles, etc. is another area where AI content tools excel.
 Content ideation, though seemingly an easy task, can be a time- and effort-intensive activity too.
 You narrow down your target keywords, do your research on what people may be looking for around these keywords, see what your competitors are writing about, and come up with topics that can outrank them.
 It is tougher than it seems.

 ChatGPT and other AI content ideation tools can make this process a lot simpler by giving you ideas to build on.
 Narrato’s AI topic generator, for instance, gives you a list of topics/questions around your theme or keyword.
 Some of these topics may be ready for use, or you may modify them to hit the right chords with your audience.

 Also here’s what ChatGPT suggested around the same theme.